nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 ---

-## Software Delivery Quicksand
+## The Metaphor and ASP.NET Zero

 - Useful metaphor
-- ASP.NET Zero may help in some situations
+- ASP.NET Zero *may* help in some situations

 ---